-A Trilogy of Orders for the Electric Power Industry
+A Trilogy of Orders for Wholesale Markets in the Electric Power Industry

 While probably not as great a read as J.R.R.
 Tolkien’s Lord of the Rings trilogy, and no movie is in the making, the utility industry follows a trilogy of orders authored by the Federal Energy Regulatory Commission (FERC) to conduct transmission business.
 FERC Orders 888, 889 and 2000, refer to landmark directives issued from 1996-99 for the power industry.
 Enabled by the 1992 Federal Power Act, the FERC trilogy substantially changed the operation of the transmission grid.

 In summary, the ‘92 Power Act gave the FERC authority to order vertically-integrated utilities and transmission owners to lease their lines to all utilities for distribution to retail customers.
 Among other benefits, the ensuing arrangement eliminated the problem of rate “pancaking” (charging multiple transmission fees for one transaction).